zenangst/Spots/README.md

 We wrote a Medium article about how and why we built `Spots`.
 You can find it here: [Hitting the sweet spot of inspiration](https://medium.com/@zenangst/hitting-the-sweet-spot-of-inspiration-637d387bc629#.b9a1mun2i)

+## Why JSON?

+JSON is a works great as a common transport language, it is platform agnostic and it is something that developers are already using regularly when building application that fetch data from an external resource. **Spots** uses JSON internally to save a snapshot of the view state to disk, the only thing that you have to do is to give the **SpotsController** a cache key and call save whenever you have performed your update.

 ## Usage